tochman/the_blue_print/chapters/03-state-and-props.md

 - When to optimize and when optimization is premature
 :::

-## Understanding State in React
+## Understanding state in React

 Let's start with state, because it's probably the more confusing of the two concepts initially.
-State in React isn't just a variable that holds data—it's your component's way of remembering things between renders and telling React "hey, something changed, you should probably re-render me."
+State in React isn't just a variable that holds data.
+It's your component's way of remembering things between renders and telling React "hey, something changed, you should probably re-render me."

 Here's the crucial insight that took me way too long to understand: when you update state, you're not just changing a value.
 You're telling React that your component needs to re-evaluate what it should look like based on this new information.
 It's like updating a spreadsheet cell and watching all the dependent formulas recalculate automatically.